-Terms of office for committee members should be of sufficient duration (i.e., at least one year) to assure continuity of administration.
+Terms of office for committee members should be of at least one year to assure continuity of administration.
 Member terms should expire on varying dates.
-Minutes of committee meetings should be maintained.

 1.5 Designated support staff shall be available to ensure efficient administration of continuing education activities.